peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

       defaultCreateLogicOptions = {}  # Currently unused

 * **Test Config**
-   1. ColdIter : This is number the warmup iterations before starting the kernel benchmark.
+   1. ``ColdIter``: This is number the warm-up iterations before starting the kernel benchmark.
-   2. Iter : This is the number of iterations in kernel benchmarking
+   2. ``Iter``: This is the number of iterations in kernel benchmarking
-   3. AlgoMethod : We recommended to keep this unchanged because method "all" returns all the available solutions for the problem type.
+   3. ``AlgoMethod``: We recommended to keep this unchanged because method "all" returns all the available solutions for the problem type.
-   4. ApiMethod : We have c, mix, and cpp.
+   4. ``ApiMethod``: We have c, mix, and cpp.
 Doesn't affect the result much.
-   5. RotatingBuffer: This is a size in the unit of MB.
+   5. ``RotatingBuffer``: This is a size in the unit of MB.
 Recommended to set the value equal to the size of the cache of the card to avoid the kernel fetching data from the cache.

 * **Tuning Parameters**
-   SplitK: Divide K into N portions.
-Not every solution supports SplitK.
+   ``SplitK``: Divide ``K`` into ``N`` portions.
+Not every solution supports ``SplitK``.
    The solution will be skipped if not supported.

 * **CreateLogic**
    Currently no control parameters